Tropical Storm Gilda (1973)

 Tropical Storm Gilda in 1973 was the first documented tropical cyclone on record to transition into a subtropical cyclone.
 It formed on October 16 in the western Caribbean Sea from a tropical wave, and strengthened to reach peak winds of 70 mph (110 km/h) before striking Cuba.
 It later moved slowly through the Bahamas before weakening to tropical depression status.
 On October 24, with the assistance of a cold front off the coast of the eastern United States, Gilda transformed into a subtropical storm, becoming very large and strong.
 The storm later accelerated northeastward and became extratropical, ultimately dissipating near Greenland.

 The storm first brought heavy rainfall to Jamaica, causing six deaths and some damage from mudslides.
 While crossing Cuba and later the Bahamas, the storm caused little impact, limited to some crop damage.
 As a subtropical storm, Gilda brought gusty winds and high waves to much of the east coast of the United States, causing minor beach erosion and coastal property damage.

 Storm history

-A tropical wave moved off the west coast of Africa on October 3.
-It tracked westward, reaching the Caribbean Sea on October 10.
-By October 13, a large area of convection persisted from Hispaniola southwestward through Panama, and over the next few days the convection organized and concentrated in the northwestern Caribbean Sea.
-An anticyclone became established near Jamaica on October 15, which created a favorable upper-level environment for the system by reducing wind shear.
-Around the same time, a low-level trough emerged from the Intertropical Convergence Zone, heading north off the coast of Nicaragua.
-Early on October 16, the system developed into a broad tropical depression about halfway between Central America and Jamaica.

-The initial motion of the depression was uncertain, as steering currents could have resulted in a motion either to the west or to the north-northeast.
-With the possibility of the western track, the storm was remarked as being the first serious hurricane threat for southern Florida since Hurricane Gladys in 1968.
-However, after formation the depression moved slowly north-northeastward.
-The thunderstorm activity gradually became better organized while rainbands increased around the circulation.
-By 0000 UTC on October 18, the depression attained tropical storm status about 100 mi (160 km) northwest of the Cayman Islands, after which it was named Gilda by the National Hurricane Center (NHC).
-The storm quickly strengthened as it moved toward southern Cuba, reaching peak winds of 70 mph (110 km/h) about 18 hours after reaching tropical storm status.
-Shortly thereafter, Gilda made landfall near the border of the present day Cuban provinces of Sancti Spíritus and Ciego de Ávila.